-Cross-selling to your B2B SaaS customers is a great way to retain them.
-This is because cross-selling increases the lifetime value of the customer.
+Cross-selling to your B2B SaaS customers is a great way to retain them; this is because cross-selling increases the lifetime value of the customer—and drives revenue for your business(!).
 That being said, there is a right way and a wrong way to cross-sell.
 But before we dive into that, let’s define what cross-selling is:

 What is cross-selling?

-Cross-selling is the strategy of encouraging a customer to also buy a similar or related product.
+Cross-selling is the strategy of encouraging a customer to also buy a product or service that is similar or related to a product or service they already have.
 As an example, one delicious, albeit greasy, cross-sale you might experience is ordering a hamburger at a fast food restaurant and being asked if you want fries with it.Now that you have an understanding of cross-selling, let’s walk through dos and don’ts to help your B2B SaaS company boost revenue and retention.